Skip to main content

 Full Model Export

-# Export the entire model structure as JSON
+# Export the entire model structure as JSONfarseer model --json

 Sheets and Dashboards